-After 10 years as a chaplain to the Bedfordshire Fire and Rescue Service from 2006 -2016, being there for them in the good times and the bad, she retired and was appointed chaplain to PTSD999 and the Blue Hero Foundation, a charity formed in Cambridge in 2016 to support all those in the Emergency Services Police, Fire and Ambulance suffering with Post Traumatic Stress Disorder.
+After 10 years as a chaplain to the Bedfordshire Fire and Rescue Service from 2006 -2016, being there for them in the good times and the bad, she retired and was appointed chaplain to PTSD999, to support all those in the Emergency Services suffering with Post Traumatic Stress Disorder (PTSD).

-So why do we have a chaplain to the charity and what does she do?
+So why do we have a chaplain and what does she do?

-Barbara as Chaplain to the charity is an unpaid volunteer and is available at any time when she may be called upon to respond to a particular request for service from any of the charity personnel and their families.
+Barbara as Chaplain to PTSD999 is an unpaid volunteer and is available at any time when she may be called upon to respond to a particular request for service from any of the emergency services personnel (serving and retired) and their families.

 The duties of the chaplain vary greatly.
-At present the Chaplain is working closely with Simon Durance, the Co-Founder of the Charity PTSD999, using her chaplaincy experience as a Fire Service Chaplain and her associate membership of the National Fire service Chaplains Association
+At present the Chaplain is working closely with the Co-Founders of PTSD999, using her chaplaincy experience as a Fire Service Chaplain and her associate membership of the National Fire Service Chaplains Association:

-- to build up relationships with the Fire Services throughout the UK, to promote the work of the charity by giving talks in the community and to create opportunities for fund raising.
+- to build up relationships with the Fire Services throughout the UK, to promote the work of PTSD999 by giving talks in the community and to create opportunities for fund raising

-- Her main role, however, is to be there for all those working for the charity as a shoulder to cry on, a listening ear, a friend in need and a friend in deed.
-Making herself available to all charity personnel and their families in the good times and the bad.
+- Her main role however, is to be there for all those involved with PTSD999 as a shoulder to cry on, a listening ear, a friend in need and a friend in deed.
+Making herself available to all the volunteers, emergency services personnel (serving and retired) and their families in the good times and the bad.
 Any conversations/discussions with the chaplain will be held in strict confidence.